sep/jenkins-hue-monitor/README.md

 * If all builds are passing and any are building, the light will be **blue**
 * If all builds are passing and none are building, the light will be **green**

+It has been brought to my attention that this is a stupid color scheme.
+If a better one is proposed I will consider it briefly and then dismiss it with thinly veiled disgust.

 ## You had me at "Hue".
 How does this work?

 There are a few prerequisites for E-Z Mode:

 * You should probably have Jenkins installed
+* You should probably be building things within your Jenkins installation
 * The projects you want to monitor should be collected into a View
 * You need to be running builds on some kind of Unix
 * You need to have Ruby installed, preferably some recent version (2.0-ish)